Canon 500D vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 500D and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 500D does not offer wifi capability.
+In contrast, the 500D does not provide wifi capability.

 Both the 500D and the A6300 have been discontinued, but can regularly be found used on eBay.
 The 500D was replaced by the Canon 550D, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.